Famolus/awesome-sass/README.md

 ## Frameworks
 - [Bootstrap 4](https://github.com/twbs/bootstrap) - Bootstrap version 4, the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
-- [Bootstrap 3](https://github.com/twbs/bootstrap-sass) - Bootstrap version 3, the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+- [Bootstrap-sass](https://github.com/twbs/bootstrap-sass) - Official Sass port of Bootstrap 2 and 3.
 - [Foundation for Sites](https://github.com/zurb/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.
 - [Scooter](http://dropbox.github.io/scooter/) - SCSS framework built to provide base styles, CSS components, and rapid static prototyping for Dropbox.
 - [Sierra](http://sierra-library.github.io/) - Micro SCSS library to help you build websites, without all the arbitrary selectors.